- Bad Faith and Extra-Contractual Liability

 - Real Estate

 The annual insurance industry educational program was celebrated throughout the day as students networked with one another as well as the College's faculty and exhibiting sponsors.
-The College concluded with a cocktail reception where students showcased their miniature golf skills to “putt” their way for a chance to win $25,000.

 If you would like to receive additional news alerts, event notifications, or correspondences pertaining to this and other industry-specific topics, please sign up by visiting the Contact Us page.
 Be sure to provide your contact information, including email address, and list the areas of practice or industries for which you would like to receive information.

 This correspondence should not be construed as legal advice or legal opinion on any specific facts or circumstances.
 The contents are intended for general informational purposes only, and you are urged to consult a lawyer concerning your own situation with any specific legal question you may have.